troclaux/notes/nvim.md

 # Neovim

-- Stay in search mode in Vim after searching for a pattern, instead of pressing enter:
+- stay in search mode in Vim after searching for a pattern, instead of pressing enter:
   - ctrl-g
   - ctrl-t